brammittendorff/jinglepings/README.md

     sudo make install
     ```

-    This will install NGINX with RTMP support to `/usr/local/nginx`.
+    This installs NGINX with RTMP support to `/usr/local/nginx`.

 3. **Configure NGINX for RTMP Streaming**: